Getting Started in Python

 1.1.
 Python Modules and Packages

 Python code is usually written to a file with the extension .py.
 A single .py file is referred to as a Python module.
 As your Python programming skills become more advanced, you start to develop larger and more complex applications.
 Modules are a way to undertake modular programming - that is, breaking down your large and complex applications into a series of individual modules, where each module performs a smaller and more specific task.
-A collection of Python modules that together form the wider application or library is called a Python package.
-We will discuss Python modules and packages further in section 5 of this course.
+A collection of Python modules that together form a wider application or library is called a Python package.
+We will discuss Python modules and packages further in module 7 of this course.

 1.2.
 Python Standard Library